Technical SEO for SaaS: Which Technical Factors Have Impact? (2024)

 But.

-This is often an issue that is overturned when we run our Growth Audit and are looking for high-impact technical issues.
+This issue is often overturned when we run our Growth Audit and look for high-impact technical issues.

-Within our Growth Audit, we pull back and merge a bunch of metrics and data from Ahrefs, SEMRush, Google Search Console, SiteBulb, and Google Analytics to basically give us all of the data in one singular place to make important page-level decisions.
+Within our Growth Audit, we pull back and merge metrics and data from Ahrefs, SEMRush, Google Search Console, SiteBulb, and Google Analytics to give us all of the data in one place to make important page-level decisions.

 Within this, we’re looking high-level across: